Gerinotions/Gerinotions/README.md

-Dementia Aid
+Daily Living Aids for the Memory-Impaired
 =============

-Tools to help those who care for people with dementia and Alzheimer's.
+Tools to help persons with memory impairment, dementia, and Alzheimer's disease.

 A number of friends have relatives with dementia.
 I wanted to document the problems and a few potential solutions to these problems.
 I'd love to get your help addressing these problems.
 Feel free to create issues and send in pull requests for any of these!